dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 `RUN pip install -r requirements.txt`<br />
 `CMD python climate_analysis.py`

-So in DAFNI the model file (climate_analysis.py) is run automatically.
+So in DAFNI the model file (climate_analysis.py) is run automatically by the workflow.
 However, for reference the text below explains how the model could be run on your computer stand-alone.

-To run the model, first install the requirements with `pip install -r requirements.txt`.
+To run the model 'stand alone', first install the requirements with `pip install -r requirements.txt`.
 Then, change the `OUTPUT_FOLDER` and `INPUT_FOLDER` in the `climate_analysis.py` file to match your actual data folders.

 Then, use `python climate_analysis.py` to run the model.